Freshman duo Fortik, Brown lead Malcolm past Auburn in ECNC quarterfinal

-MALCOLM — Heading into the season without a senior on their roster, the Malcolm girls basketball team knew younger players would have to step up.
+MALCOLM — Heading into the season without a senior on the roster, the Malcolm girls basketball team knew younger players would have to step up.

 The team’s talented youth did just that during Tuesday night’s ECNC tournament quarterfinal, as freshmen Alyssa Fortik and Emma Brown scored a game-high 14 points apiece in Malcolm’s 48-29 win over Auburn.

-With under 30 seconds remaining in the half, Fortik connected on a three-point attempt, and following a Malcolm steal, drained another three-pointer from 21 feet out to extend Malcolm’s halftime lead to 33-23.
+With under 30 seconds remaining in the half, Fortik connected on a three-point attempt, and following a Malcolm steal, she drained another three-pointer from 21 feet to extend Malcolm’s halftime lead to 33-23.

 You have free articles remaining.